flyteorg/flyte/rfc/README.md

 * It will be introduced in a future Contributor's meetup, happenning every other week, except othwerwise informed.
 * The proposal will be discussed as much as possible in the RFC pull request directly.
 Any outside discussion will be summarized in the comment thread
 * When deemed "ready", a maintainer or TSC member will propose a "motion for Final Comment Period (FCP)" along with a disposition of the outcome (merge, close, or postpone).
 This step is taken when enough discussions of the tradeoffs have taken place and the community is in a position to make a decision.
-* The proposal enters FCP unless there's any objection (lazy consensus)
+* The proposal enters FCP unless there's any objection (lazy consensus).
 * The Final Comment Period will last 7 days.
-If there's no objection, the FCP can close early
+If there's no objection, the FCP can close early.
-* If no substantial new arguments or ideas are raised, the FCP will follow the outcome decided
+* If no substantial new arguments or ideas are raised, the FCP will follow the outcome decided.
 * The RFC author could also withdraw the proposal if they decide to accept a competing proposal as a better alternative or if they deem the original idea as not applicable anymore.

 ### Acceptance criteria